You’ve heard of a white Christmas… but have you ever considered a white sand Christmas?

 At Sandy Lane, every guest staying on Christmas Day receives a personalised gift from the hotel itself, too.

 Adult-only properties don’t miss out on the Yuletide cheer either.
 For example, the guests at the luxuriously sophisticated The House by Elegant Hotels will often be treated to an informal carol concert from a local youth choir during their stay.

 Another traditional Christmas activity is playing games as a family.
 You’ll find that there’s plenty of all-age festive fun to be had in Barbados during Christmas.

 Many resorts plan a special Christmas programme with younger guests in mind.
-At Waves Resort & Spa by Elegant Hotels, for example, there’s a “12 days of Christmas treasure hunt”, whilst Sandy Lane’s annual Christmas Day sandcastle competition has become quite the fixture with some truly impressive structures being produced!
+At Waves Resort & Spa by Elegant Hotels, for example, past events included a “12 days of Christmas treasure hunt”, whilst Sandy Lane’s Christmas Day sandcastle competition produced some truly impressive structures on the beach!

 Of course, quintessentially Caribbean experiences are always at your fingertips.
 At Crystal Cove by Elegant Hotels guests are invited to spend some time with the resort’s green monkeys on Christmas morning; definitely not something you’d wake up to in the UK!

 Equally, you might take some time out of the celebrations to swim with hawksbill turtles.
 Most hotels offer trips to see these majestic creatures but few are better placed than the Fairmont Royal Pavilion, where turtles bask just off the shore and guests can reach them by kayak or paddle board.

 Once you have recovered from the excess of your Christmas Day in Barbados, what else is there to do?
 For Boxing Day back in the UK most people would go on a traditional walk to work off the excess of yesterday’s dinner.